BinariesGoalls/Udacity-Data-Engineering-Nanodegree/Project 1 Data Modeling With PostgreSQL/README.md

 In this project, I learned how to do data modeling with PostgreSQL and how build an ETL pipeline using Python.

-I applied what I've learned on data modeling using these tools to build a table schema, and to write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+I applied what I've learned on data modeling using these tools to build a table schema, and to write an ETL pipeline that transfers data from files in two local directories into these tables.

 ### Project Description